adambard/learnxinyminutes-docs/ocaml.html.markdown

    "unit" type for it that has the only one value written as "()" *) let print_hello () = print_endline "hello world" ;;

-(* Note that you must specify "()" as argument when calling it. *) print_hello () ;;
+(* Note that you must specify "()" as the argument when calling it. *) print_hello () ;;

-(* Calling a function with insufficient number of arguments does not cause an error, it produces a new function. *) let make_inc x y = x + y ;; (* make_inc is int -> int -> int *) let inc_2 = make_inc 2 ;;   (* inc_2 is int -> int *)
+(* Calling a function with an insufficient number of arguments does not cause an error, it produces a new function. *) let make_inc x y = x + y ;; (* make_inc is int -> int -> int *) let inc_2 = make_inc 2 ;;   (* inc_2 is int -> int *)
 inc_2 3 ;; (* Evaluates to 5 *)

-(* You can use multiple expressions in function body.
+(* You can use multiple expressions in the function body.
    The last expression becomes the return value.
 All other expressions must be of the "unit" type.
-   This is useful when writing in imperative style, the simplest form of it is inserting a debug print. *) let print_and_return x =
+   This is useful when writing in imperative style, the simplest form of which is inserting a debug print. *) let print_and_return x =
     print_endline (string_of_int x);
     x
 ;;

 (* Since OCaml is a functional language, it lacks "procedures".
    Every function must return something.
-So functions that do not really return anything and are called solely for their side effects, like print_endline, return value of "unit" type. *)
+So functions that do not really return anything and are called solely for their side effects, like print_endline, return a value of "unit" type. *)

-(* Definitions can be chained with "let ... in" construct.
+(* Definitions can be chained with the "let ... in" construct.
-   This is roughly the same to assigning values to multiple variables before using them in expressions in imperative languages. *) let x = 10 in let y = 20 in x + y ;;
+   This is roughly the same as assigning values to multiple variables before using them in expressions in imperative languages. *) let x = 10 in let y = 20 in x + y ;;

-(* Alternatively you can use "let ... and ... in" construct.
+(* Alternatively you can use the "let ... and ... in" construct.
-   This is especially useful for mutually recursive functions, with ordinary "let .. in" the compiler will complain about unbound values. *) let rec is_even = function
+   This is especially useful for mutually recursive functions, with ordinary "let ... in" the compiler will complain about unbound values. *) let rec is_even = function